tsangiotis/tsangiotis.github.io/_posts/2015-09-12-is-it-futile-to-un-google.md

 However I still use services that are not so privacy centric.
 I use Facebook and nearly all Google Services (Search, Gmail, Drive, Photos, etc.).
 These two alone can show you everything about me.

 According to Edward Snowden's revelations everything is busted.
-Dropbox, Google, Apple..
+Dropbox, Google, Apple.
 You are not safe.

 On the bright side, Snowden notes that the big software companies are doing steps in the right direction.